nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 1. Link to the full user guide
 2. Buttons to access the different help sections
 3. Help contents

-### Open Favourite Window:

-This opens up a new window that lists Persons that have been favourited.

-1)  Navigate to the ‘File’ menu item and click on it.

-2) Under it, click on ‘Favourite’

-3) The system will pop up the window that contains a list of Persons favourited by the user.

 ### User onboarding [Coming soon]